tofik-khan/telegram-bot/Readme.md

 <h3 align="center">Telegram Bot</h3>

   <p align="center">
-    A simple Telegram Bot that sends messages to channels and groups via Axios calls
+    A set of simple Telegram Bot that sends messages to channels and groups via Axios calls
 </div>

 <!-- TABLE OF CONTENTS -->